-Inspired by the true experiences of students, Cookies explores the risks faced online, how their effects can accumulate beyond control.
-Shedding light on sexting and revenge porn, as well as showing the devastating effects of repeated and accumulative verbal abuse through text messages and online comments, Cookies clearly illustrates the rampant nature of online communications and the serious legal and lasting implications which thoughtless behaviour online can have.
+Inspired by the true experiences of students, Cookies explores the risks young people face online and how the effects can accumulate beyond control.
+Shedding light on sexting, revenge porn, cyber bullying, radicalization and more, Cookies illustrates the devastating effects of online abuse and the serious legal and lasting implications which thoughtless behaviour online can have.

-Photos: Pamela Raith For more about the project and the production, click below.
+For more about the project and the production, click below.

 Outstanding Drama Education Resource - Cookies & Educational Resources

 Music & Drama Education Awards 2020

 Security Serious Unsung Heroes Awards 2018